-Cushing syndrome is also known as Cushing’s syndrome or hypercortisolism.
+Cushing’s syndrome is also known as Cushing syndrome or hypercortisolism.

-- fatty deposits, especially in the face (round "moon" face), between the shoulders, the upper back, and midsection
+- fatty deposits, especially in the midsection, the face (causing a round, moon-shaped face) and between the shoulders and the upper back (causing a buffalo hump)

 - thinning skin that bruises easily